-Known as the pilgrimage site for Buddhists, Gaya is a small village based in the state of Bihar.
-The village features numerous temples and cloisters that are dedicated to Buddhism.
+Known as the pilgrimage site for the Buddhists, Gaya is a must-visit destination.
+The city features numerous temples and cloisters that are dedicated to Buddhism.
 Its major tourist attractions include, the marvelous Buddha sculpture, the Bodhi Tree and the Mahabodhi Temple.
 As commonly called by the locals, a trip to Gaya or Buddh Gaya will give you an in-depth insight into the city's religious values.
 Taking a stroll at its architectural masterpieces will leave you charmed.

 Best time to visit Gaya:

 Be Happy is an authentic vegetarian cafe that offers vegetarian food options along with coffee and delicious bakery products.
 Located in the heart of Gaya, the restaurant is just a walk away from the popular Mahabodhi Temple.
 One of their popular food options include the flavoursome thin crust pizza with homemade sauce and fresh mozzarella cheese.